 If you have good credit, SoFi is a great place to search for personal loans.
-Currently, they offer fixed rates starting at 5.990% APR and variable rates starting at 5.740% APR.
+Currently, they offer fixed rates starting at 5.990% APR.
 There are no origination fees, and term lengths are 2 to 7 years.
-They do have a minimum loan requirement of $5,000.
+They do have a minimum loan requirement of $5,000 ($10,000 for California residents).
 Click our (affiliate) link for more information on SoFi Personal Loans.

 Using a Balance Transfer Card to Refinance Credit Card Debt